• Alfred M. Hallmark

 26th January, 2019 - More new markers, time to revisit

-Brazos County has a very active historical commission and one of the best websites I've found for historical markers, complete with history of each historical marker is in the county and what happened to them if they are lost - brazoscountyhistory.org/.
-The county adds several new markers each year and there are a few old we still yet to capture so a new visit is in order.
+Brazos County has a very active historical commission and one of the best county websites Ive seen for historical markers, complete with the history of each historical marker and what happened to it if they are lost - brazoscountyhistory.org/.
+The county adds several new markers each year and there are a few old ones we still have yet to capture, so a new visit is in order.
 Brazos County does tend to replace their markers if something unforeseen happens to them but the marker for the Brazos River appears to be gone for good "In a despicable, mangy act unbecoming of a proud citizen of the State of Texas, this marker was stolen from its location along Highway 21, near the Brazos River, around 1998.
 We want our marker back!
 If you have any knowledge of its whereabouts, please contact Brazos County Crime Stoppers at 979-775-8477 or return it to the Carnegie Library in Bryan.
 Reward.
 No questions asked" is the text from the website.
-As you see there is some passion for their historical markers in Brazos County
+As you see there is some passion for their historical markers in Brazos County.

 A & M College Consolidated Rural School